datasciencecampus/pygrams/_docs/quick_start.md

 - Report is a text file containing top n terms (default is 250 terms, see `-np` for more details)
 - `wordcloud`: a word cloud containing top n terms (default is 250 terms, see `-nd` for more details)
-- `graph`: a summary graph containing top n terms (default is 250 terms, see `-nf` for more details) linked to the most common co-located terms

 Note that all outputs are generated in the `outputs` subfolder.
 Below are some example outputs: